marcosvarela5/java-exercises/README.md

-Coding exercises using Java.
+Some of my first coding exercises using Java.
 Instructions and details are included in readme files.